nais/blog/content/posts/elm/elm.md

 similarly, error checking can usually be done in a single statement instead of having to work through it like some checklist.

-Working with Elm definitely has its benefits.
-The type system really makes it easy to accurately model the real-world data and avoid certain kinds of bugs.
+We are quite happy with the outcome of our Elm endeavour.
+Our plan forward is to throw away the old React code for this particular project, and keep our Elm code running in production.
+When the time comes to revamp our NAIS deploy frontend, we will definitely consider doing it in Elm.

 We hope that this blog post will encourage more users to try Elm for their frontend projects, to enjoy the benefits of increased developer satisfaction, smaller assets, and less bugs.
 Thanks for reading; best regards from the NAIS feature team.